apollographql/apollo-client/docs/source/networking/advanced-http-networking.md

 description: Taking full network control with Apollo Link.
 ---

-Now that you have learned how to read and update your data, it's helpful to know how to direct where your data comes from and where it goes!
-Apollo has a powerful way to manage your network layer using a library called [Apollo Link](https://www.apollographql.com/docs/link/).
+If you're looking for more fine-grained control over your Apollo Client HTTP based network requests (and the [basic HTTP networking](/networking/basic-http-networking/) features don't give you enough flexibility), you can take command of Apollo Client's network layer using Apollo Link.

 ## Apollo Link

-Apollo Client has a pluggable network interface layer, which can let you configure how queries are sent over HTTP, or replace the whole network part with something completely custom, like a websocket transport, mocked server data, or anything else you can imagine.
+Apollo Client's pluggable network interface layer is called Apollo Link.
+Apollo Link allows you to configure how queries are sent over HTTP.
+It can also be used to replace the entire network piece of Apollo Client with something completely custom, like a websocket transport, mocked server data, or anything else you can imagine.

 ### Using a link

 To create a link to use with Apollo Client, you can install and import one from npm or create your own.
-We recommend using `HttpLink` for most setups.

-Here's how you would instantiate a new client with a custom endpoint URL using the HttpLink:
+Here's a quick example using Apollo Client's [`HttpLink`](#HttpLink):

 ```js
 import { ApolloClient, HttpLink } from '@apollo/client';